gemstation/gemforge-docs/commands/init.md

 The `init` command is used initialize a Gemforge configuration file for an existing Diamond contract project of yours.
 This will then allow you to run Gemforge commands against said project.

+Gemforge assumes that your project uses the [diamond-2-hardhat](https://github.com/mudgen/diamond-2-hardhat) reference repository for the core Diamond Standard libraries.

 To create the default config file:

 +++ Foundry